FortAwesome/react-fontawesome/DEVELOPMENT.md

 - The username is the "slug" for your Cloudsmith account.
 For example mine is "rob-madole".
 - Enter the password that you setup just a few minutes ago.
-- It says the your email is PUBLIC.
+- It says that your email is PUBLIC.
 Pretty sure that's false since the auth is through Cloudsmith.
 - This doesn't overwrite your standard login, just adds to your `~/.npmrc`